 Did You Know?
-Ten Facts About Global Health on World Health Day
+10 Global Health Facts on World Health Day

 World Health Day is celebrated every April 7th – it’s a day to promote global health awareness.
 World Health Day is held on this day to mark the founding of the World Health Organization (WHO), and is seen as an opportunity to draw worldwide attention to a different aspect of major importance to global health each year.
 The first was celebrated in 1948 – 70 years ago – when the WHO held its first ever world health assembly.